s3-echen/Project-Repository/README.md

 # Project-Repository
 This document contains all the necessary commands needed to replicate the analysis done for the project.
+All code containing gene family HADHA can be replaced with own gene family name.

 # Step 1: Finding Homologs
 Commands: